sandrinebytes/Exploring-Firewall-Behavior-with-Nmap-Scans/README.md

 # Exploring-Firewall-Behavior-with-Nmap-Scans

+⚠️ Note: All scanning and firewall testing demonstrated here are intended for educational or authorized testing purposes only.
+Do not use these techniques on networks you do not own or have permission to test.

 This repository explores firewall behavior with Nmap scans and basic iptables configuration.
 It demonstrates identifying open and filtered ports, applying interface-specific rules, using port spoofing, and testing proxy routing.
 Screenshots 📸 and commands provide hands-on examples to understand how firewalls affect network traffic.

 Tools: Nmap, Linux VM (or host), iptables/Windows Firewall Objective: Explore how firewalls affect network scanning, identify open/filtered ports, and practice basic firewall configuration and enumeration techniques.